 Firstly, doing too much too fast could end up causing frustration.
 You want your child to enjoy coding if they are going to get the most from it.

-It’s better to start out slowly, take your time with things, and accomplish small goals along the way.
+It’s better to start coding slowly, take your time, and accomplish small goals along the way.

 Here’s a quick breakdown of how to introduce coding to your kids in a way they will enjoy and excel at it: